News & Community Involvement

 Bells/Chimes

-Our church is blessed with a beautiful array of bells and chimes that add a unique, uplifting and melodic dimension to our worship services.
+r church is blessed with a beautiful array of bells and chimes that add a unique, uplifting and melodic dimension to our worship services.
 We are always looking for new members to join our bell and chime choirs.
 If you read music, we have a place for you.
 Whether you’re an experienced musician or a beginner, we welcome your enthusiasm and dedication.
 Training and practice sessions are provided to help you learn and grow.

 Prayer Shawl Ministry

-year long.
+Crocheters and knitters wanted – no experience needed!
+Ladies are willing to help with projects.
+Supplies such as yarn, patterns and hooks or needles are available.
+This fun group meets from September to November and February to April at 11:00 a.m. in the Chapel Fellowship Hall prior to the 1:00 p.m.
+Chapel Ladies Fellowship meeting.
+Even though the group meets only six months of the year, members continue to make items all year long.
 Members make prayer shawls, Lapghans, baby hats, baby blankets, hat and scarf sets and cross pocket squares.
 A tag is attached to items explaining this ministry and offering prayers and blessings of hope, courage, and strength.
 Items are provided to anyone in the church or neighborhood who has a need.
 The group donates items to the radiation center, dialysis center, hospitals, nursing homes and to the Chapel’s Outreach Christmas party for teens from Cedar Grove Middle school.

 Ladies Fellowship